 top of page

 A lotion bar is basically lotion without the water.
 Lotions are typically emulsions of oil and water.
 Since oil and water don't mix, it's necessary to add certain chemicals to force the oil and water to mix, and these chemicals aren't really great for our bodies or the environment.
 Also, a bottle is required to contain it all, since lotions are fluids.
 By eliminating the water, lotion bars eliminate the need for the extra chemicals, and for the bottle.
 Lotion bars are also easier to apply, because we don't have to rub our skin forever to create friction to get the water to dissolve, so we don't feel wet.
-Lotion bars are a great bulk way to soothe our skin, because you can use the same container forever, and put a new lotion bar in there when you run out
+Lotion bars are a great bulk way to soothe our skin, because you can use the same container forever, and put a new lotion bar in there when you run out.

 • Shea Butter.
 Organic.
 From West Africa.
+Natural, rendered from shea nuts.

 • Coconut Oil.
 Organic.
 From The Phillipines.
+Natural, rendered from meat of coconuts.

 • Olive Oil.
 Organic.
-From California, U.S.A.
+From Spain.
+Natural, rendered from olives.

-• Hemp Oil.
+• Hemp Seed Oil.
 Organic.
 From Canada.
+Natural, rendered from hemp seeds.

 • Vitamin E Oil.
 Organic.
 From China.
+Natural, a blend of rendered plant oils.

 • Tea Tree Oil.
+Organic.
 From China.
+Natural, rendered from tea tree leaves.

 • Water.
 Conventional lotion is an emulsion of various oils and water.
 These emulsions are liquids, so a bottle of some sort is required to contain it.
 Also, oil and water don’t like each other, so in order to maintain a consistent emulsion of oil and water, some sort of emulsifier is required.
 This naturally means more complex formulations and chemicals.
 Finally, when we rub lotion on ourselves, we usually have to rub for a while to get the water to evaporate, so we’re not left with a “wet” feeling on our skin.
-Our main goal with lotion is to get the oils moisturizing oils rubbed into our skin.
+Our main goal with lotion is to get the moisturizing oils rubbed into our skin.
 So, with all that, why have water in the lotion in the first place?
 A lotion bar contains only the oils, blended into a bar with a solid consistency, that melts into the skin, without the water.
 Lotion bars are solid, so a bottle is not required.
 You can get a bar wrapped in paper, and store it in your own re-used container when you take it home.
 Like a bar of soap.
-Only lotion.
+Only it's lotion.
 Without the water.

 • Pentylene Glycol.
 Pentylene glycol is typically synthesized from petroleum, but it can also come from plants.
 If it’s from plants, it’s not really a problem from an environmental standpoint.
 It’s used as a humectant to help oils soak further into the skin.
 At Aspire, we feel it is an unnecessary ingredient that simply adds complexity and propriety to the product, so we don’t use it.
 Another useless ingredient made from petroleum is hydroquinone, used as a skin-lightening agent.
 Are you kidding me?